zoetyu/workshop-ws-05-02-alt-frontend/README.md

 `v-for` renders a list of items (so we just rendered our list of ToDoItems).
 This can almost be thought of as a for loop.

-`@delete` refers to the name of the function that we just passed up from ToDoItem.
+`@delete` refers to the name of the function that we just passed up from `ToDoItem`.
 See how it's coming together?

 Next we need to be able to create new items.
 Within methods of the ToDo file add: